 Our work injury lawyers at Morris Bart can help you understand why your workers’ comp claim was denied and assist you in filing an appeal.
 This may involve requesting an internal review by the insurance company or an external review from the Louisiana Department of Insurance.

-Click to contact our Gretna Personal Injury Lawyers today
+Click to contact our Gretna Personal Injury Attorneys today

 Types of Injuries and Illnesses Covered by Gretna Workers’ Compensation